Denbighshire: Geography

 The eastern edge of Denbighshire follows the ridge of the Clwydian Range, with a steep escarpment to the west and a high point at Moel Famau (1820 ft), which with the upper Dee Valley forms an Area of Outstanding Natural Beauty, the Clwydian Range and Dee Valley – one of just five in the Wales.
 The Denbigh Moors (Mynydd Hiraethog) are in the west of the county and the Berwyn Range adjacent to the southern edge.
 The River Clwyd has a broad fertile Vale running from south–north in the centre of the county.
 There is a narrow coastal plain in the north which much residential and holiday-trade development.
 The highest point in the historic county was Cadair Berwyn at 832 m), but the boundary changes since 1974 make Cadair Berwyn North Top the highest point.
 Denbighshire borders the present-day principal areas of Gwynedd, Conwy County Borough, Flintshire, Wrexham County Borough, and Powys.

+Rhyl and Prestatyn form a single built-up area in the north of the county, with a population of 46,267.
+They are immediately adjacent to the Kinmel Bay and Abergele built-up area in neighbouring Conwy, and at the eastern end of series of coastal resorts which that also includes Colwyn Bay and Llandudno further west.

 Population

 According to the 2021 United Kingdom census, Denbighshire's population was approximately 95,800.
-According to previous censuses, the population size of Denbighshire was 93,734 in 2011 and 93,065 in 2001.
+According to previous censuses, the population of Denbighshire was 93,734 in 2011 and 93,065 in 2001.
 The largest towns on the coast are Rhyl (2001 population c.
 25,000) and Prestatyn (2001 population c.
 18,000).
 According to the 2011 Census returns, 24.6 per cent stated they could speak Welsh.